trycourier/courier-ios/README.md

 &emsp;

-### **2. Manage User Profiles**
+### **2. Manage User Credentials**

-User Profiles must be set in Courier before they can receive push notifications.
+User Credentials must be set in Courier before they can receive push notifications.
 This should be handled where you normally manage your user's state.

-User Profiles should be [signed out](#6-signing-users-out) when you no longer want that user to receive push notifications.
+User Credentials should be [signed out](#6-signing-users-out) when you no longer want that user to receive push notifications.

+Courier does not maintain user state between app sessions, or in other words, if you force close the app, you will need to set user credentials again.
+We will be looking into maintaining user credential state between app sessions in future versions of this SDK.

 ```swift
 import Courier